Making Waves: The Lecture Series

 Time: 6pm (note early start time)

-Dr Margaret McCartney, Senior Clinical Lecturer in General Practice and award winning writer and broadcaster, from the University of St Andrews School of Medicine will spend the evening with BAFTA Award winning broadcaster and physician, Dr Chris van Tulleken.
+Dr Margaret McCartney, Senior Clinical Lecturer in General Practice and award winning writer and broadcaster, from the University of St Andrews School of Medicine will spend the evening with academic, broadcaster and NHS physician, Dr Chris van Tulleken.
 They will discuss Dr McCartney's research into conflicts of interest in healthcare.

 -